 Ezra writes a thoughtful, non-histrionic, non-mocking post about McCain’s choice of Palin:

 The choices were all bad.
 Tim Pawlenty was a lightweight.
 Joe Lieberman was a liberal.
 Mitt Romney was a Mormon.
 Over the past few weeks, it became clear that John McCain couldn’t pick anybody for vice-president.
 And so he didn’t.
-Instead, he [...]
+Instead, he picked [...]

 This is a little late, but the BBC is reporting that John McCain has chosen Alaska Governor Sarah Palin as his running mate: